OlesMelnik/test-task/README.md

 # test-task
-teask task for Clover Dynamic company
+test task for Clover Dynamic company

-If you wanna use this project download it and put it some folder.
-Run cmd in this folder.
+This project is build on React.

+Download this project and run cmd from folder when you download it.

-First you need to install important models.
+First you need install important npm models
-Use this command to install npm models

 npm install

-Now you just need to start project
+Then you just need start the project

 npm run start